sakemyali/42tokyoPiscine/README.md

 # 42tokyoPiscine

-A collection of C exercises and small projects completed while attending the 42 Tokyo "piscine" (introductory bootcamp).
+A collection of C exercises and small projects completed while attending the 42 Tokyo "piscine" (entrance exam bootcamp).

 This repository contains the classic 42-style exercises (C00..C11), several shell exercises, and a small project named `BSQ` (Biggest Square) with a Makefile and test maps.